ControlledChaos/controlled-chaos-addon/README.md

 * This plugin was written on a local server running PHP 7.0
 * The short array syntax ( "[]" rather than "array()" ) requires PHP 5.4+
 * Run a modern setup and you'll be fine.

+## Features

+At this point the plugin doesn't do much.
+It is up to you to add your extended functionality.
+However, it does add the bones of a settings page and one option to hide that page in the admin menu.
+This option is displayed on the parent plugin's Site Settings page and can be used as an example for how to add setting to existing parent pages.

+Included is a proper directory structure and blank CSS and JavaScript files ready to use.